RedHat-Healthcare/iDaaS-Connect/README.md

 # Pre-Requisites
 For all iDaaS design patterns it should be assumed that you will either install as part of this effort, or have the following:

+1. For several of the iDaaS Connect branded reference architectures/design patterns IPv4 must be enabled at the OS level, IPv6 will cause connectivity issues and in many cases outright failure of the components to function.
-1. An existing Kafka (or some flavor of it) up and running.
+2. An existing Kafka (or some flavor of it) up and running.
 Red Hat currently implements AMQ-Streams based on Apache Kafka; however, we have implemented iDaaS with numerous Kafka implementations.
 Please see the following files we have included to try and help: <br/>
 [Kafka](https://github.com/RedHat-Healthcare/iDaaS-Demos/blob/master/Kafka.md)<br/>
 [KafkaWindows](https://github.com/RedHat-Healthcare/iDaaS-Demos/blob/master/KafkaWindows.md)<br/>